orkestral/venom/README.md

     },
     // options
     {
-      multidevice: false, // for version not multidevice use false.(default: true)
       folderNameToken: 'tokens', //folder name when saving tokens
       mkdirFolderToken: '', //folder directory tokens, just inside the venom folder, example:  { mkdirFolderToken: '/node_modules', } //will save the tokens folder in the node_modules directory
       headless: true, // Headless chrome